 Microhaematuria can only be regarded as idiopathic after the following investigations have been done:

-- urine tests eg. phase contrast study to determine if the blood is coming from glomerular disease or urinary tract lining, urine cytology to look for cancers of the urinary tract lining
+- urine tests e.g. phase contrast study to determine if the blood is from glomerular disease or urinary tract lining, urine cytology to look for cancers of the urinary tract lining

-- ultrasound and xrays, eg. IVU or CT scan
+- radiologic scans, e.g. xray, Ultrasound, IVU or CT scan

-- endoscopy, eg. flexible cystoscopy [Fig 2] which is easily done in the clinic under local anaesthesia and regarded as the most reliable way of excluding any small tumours / cancer in the bladder.
-In men, the prostate can also be evaluated to see if this is the likely source of bleed
+- endoscopy, eg. flexible cystoscopy [Fig 4] which is easily done under local anaesthesia and regarded as the most reliable way of seeing any small tumours / cancer in the bladder.
+Cystoscopy can also determine if the prostate is the likely source of bleed

-Microhematuria can indicate an absolutely harmless occurrence or a serious disease.
-Even if no apparent cause is found after extensive investigations, it is recommended that urine analysis still be done at least on a yearly basis.
-This is because there is still be a chance a disease that may later show up, especially if the red cell count continues to increase or when one is above 50 years of age.
+Microhematuria can be an absolutely harmless occurrence or indicate a serious disease.
+Even if no apparent cause is found after extensive investigations, it is recommended that urine analysis be done at least once a year.
+This is because kidney stones ay initially be so small that the ultrasound or xray may not show it.
+Glomerular disease of the kidney may also not manifest in the initial years.